jossemarGT/workout-as-code/docs/CONTRIBUTING.md

 * To add, remove or update a workout to the repository: Please, submit a pull request
 * When adding a new workout, consider using the `bin/new-workout.sh` helper.
 But you are free to do it manually.
-* All the workouts are valid markdown files and recide into `data/` directory
+* All the workouts are valid markdown files and reside into `data/` directory
 * Make sure **you** already have tried out the workout for yourself before submitting.
 Let's keep it genuine.
 * Please follow the Workout V0 language.
-It is futher elaborated on the README file.
+It is futher elaborated on the [README file](../README.md).

 ## Verifying your contribution